Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Journey from Wood to Design: My SolidWorks Story

 Ah, where do I even start?
 Just sitting here with my coffee, I can smell the fresh-cut cedar from the pile out back.
 It’s like this sweet and earthy perfume that always makes me feel at home.
 I remember the first time I decided to dive into SolidWorks for a woodworking project.
-I was sitting at my old desktop—not the fanciest machine, probably 10 years old, but it got the job done—with a half-finished cabinet idea swimming in my head.
+I was sitting at my old desktop—not the fanciest machine, probably 10 years old, but it got the job done—with a half-finished idea swimming my head.

 You know, they say necessity is the mother of invention, right?
 I had this old cabinet that was, let’s be honest, falling apart.
 I thought—why pay an arm and a leg for a new one when I can just build it myself?
 Sounds good in theory, but man, I had more enthusiasm than skill at that point.